fables-tales/nemesis/spec.md

 If the response code is 200 the object contains:

 * `userids`: a list of all the user ID's in that college.
 Example `['ab1']`.
-             **Note**: this list includes teachers and students, but not blueshirts.
+             **Note**: this list includes team leaders and students, but not blueshirts.
 * `teams`: a list of all the teams in that college.
 Example `['team-ABC']`.
 * `college_name`: the name of the college.